Trade Name (DBA)

 Your trade name registration informs the public of who you are and what kind of business you are in, as well as giving you some degree of name protection.
-This type of registration is used by individuals, associations of individuals, partnerships, or business entities (e.g. corporations, nonprofits, LLCs, etc.) that intend to “do business” under a different business name.
+This type of registration is used by individuals, associations of individuals, partnerships of individuals, or single business entities (e.g. corporations, nonprofits, LLCs, etc.) that intend to “do business” under an additional or different business name.

 “Trade Name” vs. “Business Name”

-The term “trade name” is often used synonymously with the broader term “business name,” which may be applied to any business structure (e.g corporation, LLC, partnership, etc.).
-However, the term “trade name,” for the purpose of Vermont business registration, specifically refers to the business structure more commonly referred to as “fictitious name,” “assumed name,” or “doing business as (DBA) name.”
+The term “trade name” is often used synonymously with the broader term “business name,” which may be applied to any business structure (e.g. corporation, LLC, partnership, etc.).
+However, the term “trade name,” for the purpose of Vermont business registration, specifically refers to the business type also known as “fictitious name,” “assumed name,” or “doing business as (DBA) name.”